How do I maintain three blogs and still have time to write books? It’s because I use the best blogging tools.

 I blog a lot, and I write a lot.

-But without my toolbox of pro tools for writing and blogging, I would be struggling to keep up.
+But without my toolbox of pro tools for blogging and writing, I would be struggling to keep up.

 There are so many vital elements to consider when you are writing online, and it is often difficult to keep them all in mind.